larsvers/film-money/README.md

 So the text element’s position functions as the button.

 Lastly, I looked into a number of scrolling libraries and plug-ins.
 I considered vanilla Javascript which would have worked just fine, I guess, but I wanted to see what libraries can offer beyond the built in events.
-I played around with a number of tools, like [Adam Pearce](https://twitter.com/adamrpearce)’s [graph-scroll](https://github.com/1wheel/graph-scroll) which is built with and for D3, but didn’t play that nicely with V4 (my fault).
-Then I had a look at [ScrollMagic](https://github.com/janpaepke/ScrollMagic/tree/development#availability) and [skrollr](https://github.com/Prinzhorn/skrollr) but settled eventually for [scrollstory](https://github.com/sjwilliams/scrollstory) which seemed best documented and was a pointer from Adam Pearce who used it for this [nice example here](http://www.nytimes.com/interactive/2016/08/01/us/elections/nine-percent-of-america-selected-trump-and-clinton.html?_r=0).
+I played around with a number of tools, like [Adam Pearce](https://twitter.com/adamrpearce)’s [graph-scroll](https://github.com/1wheel/graph-scroll) which is built with and for D3, but didn’t play nicely with V4 (my fault).
+Then I had a look at [ScrollMagic](https://github.com/janpaepke/ScrollMagic/tree/development#availability) and [skrollr](https://github.com/Prinzhorn/skrollr) but settled eventually for [scrollstory](https://github.com/sjwilliams/scrollstory) which seemed best documented and came recommended from Adam Pearce who used it for this [nice example here](http://www.nytimes.com/interactive/2016/08/01/us/elections/nine-percent-of-america-selected-trump-and-clinton.html?_r=0).

 While it’s a jQuery plugin and hence adds a little more overhead if you like to pristinely code in vanilla flavor it has a set of properties that were nice to work with.
 It turns the text segments (ie. div’s or the like) into “story items” - objects that allow saving additional data.
 You can also bind data to the items which can be used during scrolling.
 I used these item-properties to pass through the actions for the handlers to read from, but it’s surely worth to read through the documentation and try.